 Ingleside Community Park - Basketball Court |

-The asphalt surface if complete and nets will be installed in spring 2023, This 98' x 54' basketball court is partially funded by the R-O 50th Anniversary Committee. |
+The asphalt surface is complete and nets have been installed.
+This 98' x 54' basketball court is partially funded by the R-O 50th Anniversary Committee. |